BTNSG/plugin-easyMeasure/Readme.markdown

 * This uses Corona's 'mouse' events.
 All the gotchas of mouse events apply.

 * This is meant as a Simulator helper.
-The plugin will NOT activate on device builds.
+The plugin will deliberately NOT activate on device builds.

 ### Support